Recognizing Excellence in Corporate Inclusion

 Pivoting to Belonging and Culture

 Reframing DEI initiatives to focus on belonging allows organizations to foster workplace environments where employees feel accepted and included.
-This is part of the more pervasive move toward human centered workplace cultures that seek to enhance diversity metrics by first considering people’s emotional wellbeing.
+This is part of the more pervasive move toward human-centered workplace cultures that seek to enhance diversity metrics by first considering people’s emotional well-being.

 Focus on Systemic Change